cda-tum/mqt-predictor/README.md

   </a>
 </p>

+MQT Predictor is part of the Munich Quantum Toolkit (MQT) developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) and is hosted at [https://www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/).

 If you have any questions, feel free to create a [discussion](https://github.com/cda-tum/mqt-predictor/discussions) or an [issue](https://github.com/cda-tum/mqt-predictor/issues) on [GitHub](https://github.com/cda-tum/mqt-predictor).

 MQT Predictor is part of the Munich Quantum Toolkit (MQT) developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/).